-2017-ongoing: Research Associate – Environment Department, University of York, and Dept. Ecosystem Science & Sustainability, Colorado State University.
+2017-2020: Research Associate – Environment Department, University of York, and Dept. Ecosystem Science & Sustainability, Colorado State University.
 Project: African montane forests

 2017: Research Associate –Environmental Change Institute, University of Oxford, UK.
 Project: Central African vegetation carbon stocks.
 Fieldwork in Congo